Rating: Guide Revel 17/20, Gault Millau 16/20, RVF 15.5/20, Guide Hachette 1* (Very successful wine), Guide Larousse du Champagne 4*

-"The Prestige 2000 cuvée is an extra-brut vinified in barrels.
-The Chardonnay, which makes up 90% of the blend (with Pinot Noir as a supplement), imparts freshness and finesse to a vinous substance, scented with apricot and candied citrus fruits.
-A mature and indulgent champagne, to be opened at the end of the year, with a poularde for example."
+“The Prestige 2000 cuvée is an extra-brut wine aged in barrels.
+The Chardonnay, which makes up 90% of the blend (with Pinot Noir as a supplement), imparts freshness and finesse to a vinous body, scented with apricot and candied citrus.
+A mature and indulgent champagne, to be uncorked at the end of the year, perhaps with a young chicken.”
 (Le Guide Hachette des Vins 2014)

 Buy your Tarlant Champagnes at the best price in a private sale!